*Updated September 2024 with additional sauce recommendations.

 Instructions

-5. In the same pan, turn heat to medium and add the egg mixture.
-Once they’re cooked well, add the tortillas back to the pan, as well as the can of El Pato sauce (or whatever sauce or salsa you’re using).
-Gently mix it all together and cook for another 2-3 minutes to make sure everything is warmed and combined.
+In the same pan, turn heat down to medium-low and add the egg mixture.
+Once they’re cooked well, add the tortillas back to the pan.

 Easy and delicious.
 The whole family liked it.